arnavaidya/OverTheWire-Wargames-Walkthrough/Natas/readme.md

            ?>

 6. This PHP code will give the secret.
 The secret when entered into the field will give the password to the next level.

+### Natas Level 9 → Level 10
+**Key Takeaways**: This level introduces command injection, where user input is passed directly to a system command without proper sanitization, allowing arbitrary command execution.

+**Procedure**:

+1. Log in using the username `natas9` and the password obtained from Level 8.

+2. The page has a form where you can enter a search term (for example, to search in a file).

+3. View source code using the link provided.

+4. In the PHP code, you'll see that user input is passed into a system command like:

+                passthru("grep -i $key dictionary.txt");

+5. Since input is not properly escaped, you can inject a command:

+                a; cat /etc/natas_webpass/natas10

+Submit this payload in the search form.

+6. The server will execute both the `grep` and `cat` commands, displaying the password for natas10.